- Launch project

 Dr Tiina Syrja, is a Senior Lecturer in Acting at University of Tampere.
 Tiina is a speech therapist, yoga teacher, vocologist and is a teacher of the Alexander technique.
 I touched upon the Alexander technique in my previous blog “Embodiment, Mindfulness & Movement: Part 1”

-The Alexander techniques was designed by F.M Alexander, was an Australian actor who reflected and observed his human function.
+The Alexander techniques was designed by F.M Alexander.
+He was an Australian actor who reflected and observed his human function.
 B.Rosenburgh 2008 describes Alexanders research Including body expression, posture, voice and body balance.
 By analysing and observing himself he discovered that through muscular interference he had not been using his body in the best way.
 He discovered that the tensions he was experiencing, were not always immediately felt but built up to a sensory value.
 The methods he developed used systems within movement and body, that coordinated the distribution of the psychophysical process, starting with the head.

 “For real human beings, the only realism is an embodied realism.”